February 27th, 2019

-Last night, celebrities took the stage to accept awards for their performances in last year’s best films.
+Every year, celebrities take the stage to accept awards for their performances in best films.
 While the Oscars is an exciting night full of glitz and glamour, it’s really about recognizing a job well done.
-The Oscar noms and awards ceremony included three very important things when it comes to rewarding great performances:
+The Oscar noms and awards ceremony include three very important things when it comes to rewarding great performances:

-- Credit was given where credit was due
+- Credit is given where credit is due

 - Authentic gratitude